mklabs/mklabs.github.com/_posts/2012-12-30-gnu-make-for-building-frontend-assets.md

 That sentence: "Make will utilize mtime and only build what's necessary, this is great" is really what got me into this learning process.

-So I've trying to learn Make a bit more, seeking particularly how I can use it to build my frontend assets.
+So I've been trying to learn Make a bit more, seeking particularly how I can use it to build my frontend assets.

 Let me try to put here my findings.